sos-berlin/scheduler-cli-powershell/README.md

     * The term JobScheduler can be abbreviated to JS:
 * `PS C:\> Use-Master`
     * The term JobScheduler can further be omitted if the resulting alias does not conflict with existing cmdlets:
     * To prevent conflicts with existing cmdlets from other modules no conflicting aliases are created.
-This includes aliases for cmdlets from the PowerShell Core as e.g. Get-Job, Start-Job, Stop-Job etc.
+This includes aliases for cmdlets from the PowerShell Core as e.g. Get-Job, Start-Job, Stop-Job etc. and cmdlets from other modules loaded prior to the JobScheduler CLI.
 * `PS C:\> Get-Command -Module JobScheduler`
   * provides the complete list of cmdlets.
 * `PS C:\> Get-Help Get-Task -detailed`